Proj-Vanq/unvstats/README.md

-Tremstats Too 2.1.0
+Tremstats Too 2.2.0
 ===============================================================================
 The program parses Tremulous 1.2 games.log and stores the extracted information in a database.
 Then it can be viewed through a set of PHP pages.

-The version 2.0.0 add the computation of individual players' skills based on the [TrueSkill](http://en.wikipedia.org/wiki/Trueskill) algorithm.
+The version 2.0.0 adds the computation of individual players' skills based on the [TrueSkill](http://en.wikipedia.org/wiki/Trueskill) algorithm.

 The version 2.1.0 adds two separates skills for games played as a human and for games played as an alien.

+The version 2.2.0 renames all references to the term _TrueSkill_ to avoid legal issues.

 Requirements
 -------------------------------------------------------------------------------